All Episodes

 So they can shove the new green deal down our throat?

-94 trillion in 10 years.
+$94 trillion in 10 years.

 Great.

-Does anybody have a calculator, an abacus?
+Does anybody have a calculator and abacus?

 Help them out.

-Because 90, we only take in 4 trillion a year or thereabouts.
+Because we only take in $4 trillion a year or thereabouts.

-That's 40 trillion.
+That's $40 trillion.

-Uh-oh, we can't afford it.
+$94 trillion, uh-oh, we can't afford it.

-And Medicare for All, 52 trillion.
+And Medicare for all, $52 trillion.

 We can't even afford that.

-Their lies for their power back.
+They're lies for their power back.

 They just had power.

-8 million more in poverty, the lowest labor participation rate since the 70s, and the worst recovery since the 40s.
+They added 13 million Americans in food stamps, 8 million more in poverty, the lowest labor participation rate since the 70s, and the worst recovery since the 40s.

-Has set record after record the best employment situation in over 50 years, a half a century.
+Now, this president has the lowest unemployment rate of any modern day president, has set record after record, the best employment situation in over 50 years, a half a century.

-People benefiting, every demographic, African Americans, Asian Americans, Hispanic Americans, women in the workplace.
+People benefiting every demographic, African Americans, Asian Americans, Hispanic Americans, women in the workplace.

 He said they might complain because it's their best record in 73 years, not the best record on record.